UPDATED JUN 16, 2020

-This top-notch indoor sports and fitness facility just south of the city is ideal for seasoned pickleball pros and those just starting to get a hang of things.
-During the week, you can stop by anytime during the day (until 1pm) to brush up on your spin serve.
-Even better, the drop-in fee is just $5.
-Catch us here once summer Fridays go into effect.
+This indoor sports and fitness facility just south of the city is ideal for both seasoned pickleball pros and those just starting to get a hang of things.
+During the week, you can reserve a court online and then head over to brush up on your spin serve.
+Even better, the fee is just $5 per person.
+Catch us here on summer Fridays.

 Another awesome spot for year-round pickleball action is Pittsburgh Indoor Sports Arena, just a 20-minute drive outside the city in Cheswick.
-The courts are well-maintained, the staff is friendly, and they offer open play multiple times throughout the week.
-What more could you ask for?
+The courts are well-maintained and the staff is great.
+But heads up, a field reservation is currently required and space is limited, so book your spot in advance.

 The best part about the Jewish Community Center of Greater Pittsburgh is there are two locations to choose from.
-So, no matter if you live near Squirrel Hill or South Hills, you’ve got a prime pickleball destination right in your backyard.
-For those near Squirrel Hill, you can show up, set up the net, and volley into the afternoon on weekdays — just check the schedule for open play times.
-If you’re over in the South Hills, mark your calendar for the first and third Saturday of each month, when open play goes down from 12:15–2:15pm.
+So, no matter if you live near Squirrel Hill or South Hills, you’ve got a prime pickleball destination right in your backyard. *Due to COVID restrictions, open play is not currently available at either JCC location.
+Call ahead for reopening updates.

 Get the latest news on Pittsburgh’s fitness scene.